 In a world of two hundred-plus horsepower motorcycles, when their ECUs are flashed, many can easily exceed 200 mph.

-It goes without saying that we all know that a Bugatti Veyron with a long enough road will gap a Suzuki Hayabusa, from Gen 1 to the new Gen 3.
+We all know that a Bugatti Veyron with a long enough road will gap a Suzuki Hayabusa, from Gen 1 to the new Gen 3.

 Also, a Bugatti Veyron will eventually beat any motorcycle, even a Kawasaki H2R as contrary to popular belief a standard H2R can not do 230 mph plus.

-Though, the Bugatti Veyron it would need a few miles to catch and pass a Kawasaki H2R, because the H2R would disappear initially.
+Though, the Bugatti Veyron it would need a few miles to catch and pass a Kawasaki H2R because the H2R would disappear initially.

 Back the Veryon Verus Hayabusa…